FlannyH/GameBoyEmulator/README.md

 ### From source
 1. Make sure you have the Rust compiler installed
+2. Clone this repository
-2. Open a command prompt and navigate to the `GameBoyEmulator/GameboyEmulator/` folder
+3. Open a command prompt and navigate to the `GameBoyEmulator/GameboyEmulator/` folder
-3. Run the command `cargo build --release`
+4. Run the command `cargo build --release`
-4. Navigate to the `GameBoyEmulator/GameboyEmulator/target/release/` folder using your file explorer of choice
+5. Navigate to the `GameBoyEmulator/GameboyEmulator/target/release/` folder using your file explorer of choice
-5. Drag a Game Boy ROM onto `gameboy_emulator.exe`
+6. Drag a Game Boy ROM onto `gameboy_emulator.exe`
-6. Have fun!
+7. Have fun!

 ## Boot ROM
 If you want to have a real Nintendo boot ROM, follow these steps: